JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Introduction

 \section{Introduction}

 Type Ia supernovae (SN\,Ia) are thermonuclear explosions of white dwarfs (WDs; \citealt{Hoyle1960}).
 Their nucleosynthetic yields depend sensitively on the density of different layers of the WD during the explosion.
-At the highest densities ($\gtrsim10^{8}$\,g\,cm$^{-3}$, and assuming $T \gtrsim 5\times10^9$\,K, $Y_e = 0.5$), nuclear burning proceeds to complete processing in nuclear statistical equilibrium (NSE) and produces stable iron-group elements (IGEs).
+At the highest densities ($\gtrsim10^{8}$\,g\,cm$^{-3}$, and assuming $T \gtrsim 5\times10^9$\,K, $Y_e = 0.5$), nuclear burning produces stable iron-group elements (IGEs).
 Slightly lower densities yield radioactive IGEs such as Fe, Co, and Ni, while intermediate-mass elements (IMEs; e.g., Si, Ar, Ca) form at still lower densities.
 The lowest-density regions contribute low-mass elements (LMEs; Ne, Mg, O) as well as possible unburned C/O material \citep[for a review, see][]{Seitenzahl2017}.

-The central density of the exploding WD is set by its mass under the electron degenerate equation of state.
+The central density of the exploding WD is set primarily by its mass, owing to electron degeneracy pressure.
 Near Chandrasekhar-mass (\mch) WDs ignite at higher central densities than sub-\mch\ WDs.
 As a result, at fixed progenitor metallicity, sub-\mch\ explosions undergo fewer electron captures and produce smaller yields of stable IGEs \citep{Hoflich2004, Blondin2018, Wilk2018, Shingles2020}.
-Stable Ni is particularly diagnostic: it requires the highest densities and temperatures, and some explosion mechanisms therefore yield little of it at a given metallicity or $^{56}$Ni mass \citep{Lach2020, Blondin2022, Pakmor2024}.
-The most common isotope is $^{58}$Ni, though $^{60}$Ni can be significant at the highest densities and in certain double detonation models \citep{Gronow2020, Gronow2021, townsley_double_2019}.
+The presence and abundance of stable Ni are particularly diagnostic of the explosion conditions: it requires the highest densities and temperatures, and some explosion mechanisms therefore yield little of it at a given metallicity or $^{56}$Ni mass \citep{Lach2020, Blondin2022, Pakmor2024}.
+The most common isotope is $^{58}$Ni, though $^{60}$Ni can be significant at the highest densities and in certain double-detonation models \citep{Gronow2020, Gronow2021, townsley_double_2019}.
 Observations of stable Ni in SN\,Ia ejecta thus directly probe both progenitor mass and explosion mechanism.

 At late times ($>$100 days after peak brightness; nebular phase), the ejecta expand and dilute enough to become optically thin \citep{Bowers1997, Branch2008, Silverman2013, Friesen2014, Black2016}.
 Nebular spectra reveal emission lines that trace the geometry of the emitting regions and allow measurements of elemental distributions and kinematics \citep[see][for a review]{jerkstrand_spectra_2017}.
 By this stage, all $^{56}$Ni has decayed (half-life 6.1 days), so Ni emission originates only from stable isotopes.